amkilar/GERONIMO/README.md

 ## Introduction
 GERONIMO is a bioinformatics pipeline designed to conduct high-throughput homology searches of structural genes using covariance models.
 These models are based on the alignment of sequences and the consensus of secondary structures.
 The pipeline is built using Snakemake, a workflow management tool that allows for the reproducible execution of analyses on various computational platforms.

-The idea for developing GERONIMO emerged from a comprehensive search for [Telomerase RNA in lower plants] and was subsequently refined through an [expanded search of Telomerase RNA across Insecta].
+The idea for developing GERONIMO emerged from a comprehensive search for [telomerase RNA in lower plants] and was subsequently refined through an [expanded search of telomerase RNA across Insecta].
 GERONIMO can test hundreds of genomes and ensures the stability and reproducibility of the analyses performed.

-[Telomerase RNA in lower plants]: https://doi.org/10.1093/nar/gkab545
+[telomerase RNA in lower plants]: https://doi.org/10.1093/nar/gkab545
-[expanded search of Telomerase RNA across Insecta]: https://doi.org/10.1093/nar/gkac1202
+[expanded search of telomerase RNA across Insecta]: https://doi.org/10.1093/nar/gkac1202

 ## Scope
 The GERONIMO tool utilises covariance models (CMs) to conduct homology searches of RNA sequences across a wide range of gene families in a broad evolutionary context.
 Specifically, it can be utilised to: